 4. "You Have A Sexually Transmitted Infection"

 If you’re worried you have any of these, go see your doctor.
-She’ll be able to diagnose you for sure and give you treatment.
+They’ll be able to diagnose you for sure and give you treatment.

 5. "You Have Pelvic Inflammatory Disease"